turbot/pipes-docs/docs/accounts/tenant/authentication.md

 The **Authentication** page allows you to control which [domains are trusted](#trusted-login-domains), as well as to enable, disable, and configure [authentication methods](#authentication-methods) like Email, [SAML](#saml), [GitHub](#github), and [Google](#google).

-To manage the authentication settings for your tenant, select your profile picture at the top right of the Pipes console, and select **Tenant Settings**.
+To manage the authentication settings for your tenant, navigate to your tenant, then click the double arrow button from the navigation at the top of the page and select **Tenant Settings** from the dropdown.
-This option will only be visible in a custom tenant for which you are a [tenant owner](people#tenant-roles).
+This option will only be visible in a custom tenant for which you are a [tenant owner](/pipes/docs/accounts/tenant/people#tenant-roles).

 ## Trusted Login Domains